f-person/auto-dark-mode.nvim/README.md

 * macOS or a Linux environment that implements [`org.freedesktop.appearance.color-scheme`](https://github.com/flatpak/xdg-desktop-portal/issues/629)
 * Neovim

+## Thanks To
+* @nekowinston for implementing Linux support and other contributions! <3

 # Support
 If you enjoy the plugin and want to support what I do

 <a href="https://www.buymeacoffee.com/fperson" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41"  width="174"></a>